self-hosted/ai

 Q8_021.1922.8no

 The 16GB ceiling is anchored on the closest published consumer-GPU LTX-family measurement: a 16GB ComfyUI user running the architecturally-related LTX-2 19B distilled stack reported a peak of 14926 MiB (~14.6 GiB) during sampling and OOM'd shortly after (Comfy-Org/ComfyUI#11726).
-Sulphur-2's 21B distilled weights at Q4_K_S (12.29 GiB) are a similar size to the LTX-2 distilled weights in that report; the peak across DiT + encoder + VAE on this card lives in the 13.5–15 GiB band, leaving only 1–2 GiB of headroom against the 16 GB ceiling.
+Sulphur-2's 21B dev weights at Q4_K_S (12.29 GiB) are a similar size to the LTX-2 distilled weights in that report; the peak across DiT + encoder + VAE on this card lives in the 13.5–15 GiB band, leaving only 1–2 GiB of headroom against the 16 GB ceiling.
 Q4_K_M (13.31 GiB) is feasible only at very low frame counts; Q5 and above will OOM.

 3. Download the quantized Gemma 3 12B text encoder

 Sulphur 2 inherits LTX-2.3's Gemma 3 12B text encoder.
-The full unquantized Gemma 3 12B will OOM on 16GB cards when loaded alongside the Sulphur 2 weights — the closest published consumer-GPU OOM datapoint in the LTX family is 29068 MiB peak on RTX 5080 16GB with the LTX-2 19B-dev-fp8 stack (Lightricks/ComfyUI-LTXVideo#303), and Sulphur-2's 21B distilled weights are heavier still.
+The full unquantized Gemma 3 12B will OOM on 16GB cards when loaded alongside the Sulphur 2 weights — the closest published consumer-GPU OOM datapoint in the LTX family is 29068 MiB peak on RTX 5080 16GB with the LTX-2 19B-dev-fp8 stack (Lightricks/ComfyUI-LTXVideo#303), and Sulphur-2's 21B dev weights are heavier still.
 Use the QAT-Q4 GGUF instead:

 huggingface-cli download unsloth/gemma-3-12b-it-qat-GGUF \